wilkinsonmatt/Arrays-and-Looping-Project/README.md

 ## Description

- A Programming Language Suggester webpage that asks future students a series of questions about themselves and provides a language suggestion based on their answers.

- (Unfortunately the results aren't based in science)
+ A program that takes a number from the user and displays the numbers 0 to users number.
+The numbers that have 1, 2, or 3 it their digits with be replaced with words instead.
+First numbers with any 3s will be replaced with "Won't you be my neighbor?".
+Leftover numbers with any 2s will be replaced with "Boop!".
+Finally numbers with 1s will be replaced will "Beep!".

 ## Tests

 Describe: inputGreaterThanZero()

-  Test: "It should check if user entered a whole number greater than zero"
+  Test: "It should check if user entered a number greater than zero"
   Code: const input = 1123;
         inputGreaterThanZero(input);
   Expected Output: true

 Describe: arrayZeroToInput()

-  Test: "It should return an array of numbers from 0 to the user's inputted number"
+  Test: "It should return an array of numbers(characters) from 0 to the user's inputted number"
   Code: arrayZeroToInput(5);
-  Expected Output: [0, 1, 2, 3, 4, 5]
+  Expected Output: ["0", "1", "2", "3", "4", "5"]

-Describe: Beep!()
+Describe: ChecksIfElementIncludesNumber(currentElement, number)

-  Test: "It should return an array that replaced any element of the input array that contains a 1 within it's digits with "Beep!""
+  Test: "It should tell if the current element(string) has a given number(character) within it's digits.
-  Code: Beep!([0, 1, 12, 31, 8, 123]);
-  Expected Output: [0, Beep!, Beep!, Beep!, 8, Beep!]

-Describe: Boop!()

-  Test: "It should return an array that replaced any element of an array that contains a 2 within it's digits with "Boop!""
-  Code: Beep!([0, 1, 12, 31, 8, 123]);
+  Code: ChecksIfElementIncludesNumber("1832349", "4")
-  Expected Output: [0, Boop!, 31, 8, Boop!]
+  Expected Output: true

-Describe: neighbor()

-  Test: "It should return an array that replaced any element of an array that contains a 3 within it's digits with "Won't you be my neighbor?""
-  Code: Beep!([0, 1, 12, 31, 8, 123]);
-  Expected Output: [0, 1, "Won't you be my neighbor?", 8, "Won't you be my neighbor?"]

-Describe: Mr._Roboger's_Neighborhood()
+Describe: replacesElements()

-  Test: It should return an array that replaced any element of an array with one of the following strings based on a hierarchy:
+  Test: "It should return an array that replaced any element of an array with one of the following strings based on a hierarchy:
-          1st - Elements with 3 it's digits are replaced "Won't you be my neighbor?"
+          1st - Elements with 3 in it's digits are replaced "Won't you be my neighbor?"
-          2nd - Elements with 2 it's digits are replaced "Boop!"
+          2nd - Elements with 2 in it's digits are replaced "Boop!"
-          3rd - Elements with 1 it's digits are replaced "Beep!"
+          3rd - Elements with 1 in it's digits are replaced "Beep!""
-  Code: Mr._Roboger's_Neighborhood([0, 1, 12, 31, 8, 123]);
+  Code: replacesElements(["0", "1", "12", "31", "8", "123"]);
-  Expected Output: [0, Beep!, Boop!, Won't you be my neighbor, 8, Won't you be my neighbor]
+  Expected Output: ["0", "Beep!", "Boop!", "Won't you be my neighbor?", "8", "Won't you be my neighbor?"]

+Describe: mainfunction(input)
+  Test: "It should use the other functions to return an array based on the users input, or tell them to try again.
+The numbers, represented as characters, from 0 to inputted number will be the elements of the array.
+Elements will be replaced words if their they have 3, 2, or 1 in their digits.
+  code: mainfunction("13")

+  Expected Output:["0","Beep!","Boop!","Won't you be my neighbor?","4","5","6","7","8","9","Beep!","Beep!","Boop!","Won't you be my neighbor?"]

 ## Setup/Installation Requirements